Mikejo5000/vsts-docs-pr/docs/report/analytics/performance-latency.md

 ms.date: 10/30/2017
 ---

-# Performance and Latency
+# Performance and Latency of the Analytics Service for VSTS
-This document provides an overview of important considerations related to performance and data latency when using [Analytics](./what-is-analytics.md) for reporting.
+When you use the Analytics Service for reporting, you’ll want to understand the performance and data latency issues associated with the service.
+To get started using the Analytics Service, see What is the[Analytics Service](./what-is-analytics.md).

+## Installing Analytics
+When you install the [Analytics Marketplace Extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics), you should expect the initial setup to take between ```5 to 30 minutes```.
+If after 24 hours you aren't able to access your data, contact [Microsoft Support](https://docs.microsoft.com/en-us/vsts/user-guide/provide-feedback?toc=/vsts/user-guide/toc.json&bc=/vsts/user-guide/breadcrumb/toc.json)

 ## Performance
-Analytics is designed to respond to any [aggregation](aggregated-data-analytics) following the [recommended query patterns](../extend-analytics/odata-query-guidelines.md) within ```3 to 5 seconds```.
+Using the [recommended query patterns](../extend-analytics/odata-query-guidelines.md), the Analytics Service will respond to any [aggregation](aggregated-data-analytics) or [non-aggregated query](../extend-analytics/analytics-recipes.md) query within 3 to 5 seconds.
+The query response will be paged if it exceeds 10,000 results.

-If a [non-aggregated query](../extend-analytics/analytics-recipes.md) exceeds 10,000 results the response will be paged.
-Depending on the complexity of filters($filter) or the number of selected Properties($select) the response time will vary between ```1 to 30 seconds```.
-Entities specifically designed for aggregations will be blocked as outlined in the [recommended query patterns](../extend-analytics/odata-query-guidelines.md)
+Any Entities specifically designed for aggregations that are used in a non-aggregated query will be blocked as outlined in the [recommended query patterns](../extend-analytics/odata-query-guidelines.md)

 ## Latency
-Analytics is built on a curated copy of the data stored in Visual Studio Team Services (VSTS).
-Creating a copy of the data helps optimize read and aggregation performance and greatly reduces the impact reporting scenarios have on VSTS.
+When you use Analytics, you query a curated copy of the data stored in Visual Studio Team Services (VSTS) for your account or a team project(s).
+The data copy helps optimize read and aggregation performance, and greatly reduces the impact reporting scenarios have on VSTS.

-Copying the data also means that Analytics is ```not real-time```.
-The process of copying the data introduces a ```5 to 30 second delay``` before the data associated with any change is represented in Analytics.
+Because the data is copied, the Analytics service is ```not a real-time dta store```.
+Copying the data introduces a ```5 to 30 second delay``` before the data associated with any one change shows up in Analytics.

 ### Data modeling
-Publishing data models based on Analytics will introduce additional latency based on how frequently the model is refreshed.
-Refreshing the model on a predefined interval is possible using tools such as [Power BI.com](../powerbi/overview.md).
-At this time Analytics does not provide support for any real-time data modeling such as Power BI Direct Query.

-### Installing Analytics
-When installing the [Analytics Marketplace Extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics) the initial setup process usually takes between ```5 to 30 minutes```.
-If you are unable to access Analytics after a 24 hour period please contact [Microsoft Support](todo)
+Publishing a data model to [Power BI.com](../powerbi/overview.md) introduces additional data latency because OData is not supported by Power BI Direct Query.
+The amount of additional latency is tied to how frequently the model is refreshed.
+Power BI.com supports refreshing a data model manually or on a predefined interval.